devfast-studio/devfast-studio.github.io/README.md

 - `next.config.js`: Next.js configuration
 - `tailwind.config.js`: Tailwind CSS configuration
-- `tina/config.ts`: TinaCMS configuration
 - `tsconfig.json`: TypeScript configuration

 ## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The project is configured to be deployed as a static site to GitHub Pages using GitHub Actions.
+For other deployment options, check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Learn More

 To learn more about the technologies used in this project, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [TinaCMS Documentation](https://tina.io/docs/) - learn about TinaCMS features and API.
 - [TypeScript Documentation](https://www.typescriptlang.org/docs/) - learn about TypeScript.
 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Tailwind CSS.